-No visit to the Upper Peninsula is complete without eating a pastie (pronounced “pass-tee”), a small meat pie that was first introduced by miners back in the day.
+No visit to the Upper Peninsula of Michigan is complete without eating a pastie (pronounced “pass-tee”), a small meat pie that was first introduced by miners back in the day.
 As I drove east on Route 2 (the main drag across the UP), pasties were available at just about every restaurant, mini-mart, and even at gas stations (buying food at a gas station is a worthy goal for all of us, right?).

 The recipe varies, but it is generally a crust that is filled with diced potatoes, rutabagas, carrots, onions and some sort of meat.
 It’s been described as a pot pie without the pot, and there are vegetarian options, too.
 A friend from the UP told me that having a pastie for lunch generally meant that you didn’t need to eat again for the rest of the day.